anagrambuild/bonsol/cli/README.md

  [package.metadata.zkprogram]
  input_order = [...]
  ```
  The input_order is an array of strings that are the names of the inputs to the program.
-The optionsa are `Public`, `Private`.
+The options are `Public`, `Private`.
  For each input you expect in the program you must add an entry to the input_order array.
 This is used in deloyment to configure the order of the inputs.

 ### Deploy